kkan/car_data_normalizer/README.md

 # What's Done

 ## Data
-Data was found at Ebay (https://pages.ebay.com/motors/compatibility/download.html) and imported to SQLite database (`prepara_databas.rb`).
+Data was found at Ebay (https://pages.ebay.com/motors/compatibility/download.html) and imported to SQLite database (`prepare_database.rb`).
 Database added to git repository, cause it takes some time to populate it.

+## Code
+`normalize_data` function is completed.